iommirocks/iommi/docs/forms.rst

         )
         # no html template! iommi has a nice default for you :P

 iommi pre-packages sets of defaults for common field types as 'shortcuts'.
-Some examples include :code:`Field.boolean`, :code:`Field.integer` and :code:`Field.choice`.
-The full list of shortcuts can be found in the `API documentation for Field <api.html#iommi.Field>`_.
+Some examples include `Field.boolean`, `Field.integer` and `Field.choice`.
+The full list of shortcuts can be found in the
+`API documentation for Field <api.html#iommi.Field>`_.